canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

 Enable the Intel GPU plugin in your Kubernetes cluster
 ------------------------------------------------------

-To ensure DSS can utilise Intel GPUs, you have to enable the Intel GPU plugin in your Kubernetes cluster.
-The plugin uses the `Intel device plugins for Kubernetes`_ to detect whether an Intel GPU exists on a machine.
-You can see the `Installation with NFD`_ page for more details.
+To ensure DSS can utilise Intel GPUs, enable the Intel GPU plugin in your Kubernetes cluster.
+This plugin uses the `Intel device plugins for Kubernetes`_ to detect whether an Intel GPU exists on a machine.
+See `Installation with NFD`_  for more details.

 To enable the plugin, you must download the appropriate `kustomization.yaml` files from Intel’s device plugins for Kubernetes repository, and then apply them on your MicroK8s cluster.